BDTI elearning取締役入門

 Section 6 Corporate Accounting, Auditing and the FIEA

-lecturerNicholas E. Benes, Executive Director, Public Interest Corporation for the Development of Corporate Executives
+LecturerNicholas E. Benes, Executive Director, Public Interest Corporation for the Development of Corporate Executives

 After earning a bachelor’s degree in political science from Stanford University, he obtained a juris doctorate and a master’s degree in business administration from the University of California, Los Angeles (UCLA).
 After working at J.P.
 Morgan for 11 years, he founded JTP Co., Ltd., which specializes in M&A advisory services.
 He is licensed to practice law in California and New York.
 In 2010, he joined the Corporate Governance Liaison Conference hosted by the Financial Services Agency.
 He has served as a foreign special committee member of the Cabinet Office’s Foreign Direct Investment Conference, a director of the American Chamber of Commerce in Japan (ACCJ), chairman of the ACCJ’s Growth Strategy Task Force, a director of Alps Co., Ltd., an outside director of LDH Co., Ltd. (formerly LiveDoor) and Cecile Co., Ltd. following their respective scandals, and a director of IMAGICA GROUP.
 In 2013, as a proposer of the Financial Services Agency’s “Corporate Governance Code,” he provided detailed advice on the code’s content to the responsible lawmakers and the Financial Services Agency.
 He currently serves as an independent outside director of Advantest Corporation.